Triv2/Triv2/README.md

 <p>Also known as Triv, a full stack web developer specializing in Next.js. <br>
 I have been programming since 2017 using unreal engine C++, and switched to fulltime web development in 2023.</p>

-<p>Currently, I am doing a deep dive into next.js 14 and next-authv5 by creating a blog with community features.<br>
+<p>Currently, I am doing a deep dive into next.js 14 and next-authv5 by creating a blog with community features.</p>
-  If you have any questions feel free to ask!</p>
+ <p>If you have any questions feel free to ask!</p>

 ## :file_folder: Recent Projects